nicola1702/LEMON-Love-Predictor/README.md

 ## Usage

-1. Run the Jupyter Notebook to explore the data analysis and model development.
+1. Run the Jupyter Notebook for exploratory data analysis and model training.
-2. Use the scripts for data preprocessing and predictive modeling.
+2. Visualize feature importance and relationship distributions using SHAP and clustering methods.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>